theasynch/theasynch/README.md

 # 📅 My 2024 Roadmap

-- **Q1**: 💻 Brainstormming and laying out OptiChain as a project
+- **Q1**: 🧠 Tinkering on a complete Home Automation solution
-  - 🎯 Project: Create a finance tracker app for FMCG sector owners
+  - 🎯 Project: To create a Home Automation software with abilities.
-  - 🌐 Learning: Tkinter GUI and Database connectivity
+  - 🌐 Learning: IOT and User Experience

-- **Q2**: 💼 Finalizing OptiChain finance tracker with advanced features
+- **Q2**: 💼 Laying out the framework and ground base for the software
-  - 🎯 Project: Deploy OptiChain with full tracking and analytics
+  - 🎯 Project: Starting to work around Google Home SDKs integration
-  - 🌐 Learning: Database management and secure APIs
+  - 🌐 Learning: How Google Home works as a control centre for IOT

-- **Q3**: 🚀 Preparing for school mega fest and developing leadership skills
+- **Q3**: 🚀 Gettting good grades in college
-  - 🎯 Event: Organizing Syntax Surge hackathon & Zenith MUN
+  - 🎯 Strategy: Subject specific knowledge and a couple of projects
-  - 🌐 Focus: Event management and team leadership
+  - 🌐 Focus: Extracurricular and Academic integration

-- **Q4**: 📚 Mastering Python simulations and GUI with Tkinter
+- **Q4**: 📚 Making a drop only website for selling some artwork
-  - 🎯 Project: Complete Young's Double-Slit Experiment Simulator
+  - 🎯 Idea: Letting teens decorate their homes
-  - 🌐 Learning: Physics integrations with Python for real-world simulations
+  - 🌐 Learning: Media cultre and web browser frameworks

 ---